-EUROCAE 'UNCLUTTERS' THE AIRWAVES Support Division in Edin-
+EUROCAE 'UNCLUTTERS' THE AIRWAVES

-The Last Of The Few Keeps Rolling!
+The Last Of The Aberdeen Airport.
+Few Keeps Rolling!

 From Avro Vulcan to Airbus A340, four decades separate the classic bomber from the modern airliner.
-The Repairs facility at Titchfield has the necessary knowledge and skills to support both, as well as innumerable aircraft types inbetween.
+The Repairs facility at Titchfield has the necessary knowledge and skills to support both, as well as innumerable aircraft types in-

 The Avro Vulcan 603 Club, a group of dedicated enthusiasts, approached GMAv, Titchfield to effect a repair of a PAC 100 Fuel Boost Pump for a Vulcan B Mk2 Bomber.
-This aircraft is being carefully maintained by the team who return to their Woodford site each week to maintain this working example, and they have high hopes of flight in the future.
+This aircraft is being carefully maintained by the team who return to their Woodford site each week to maintain this working example, and they have high hopes of flight in the